 Amazon JP and other international Amazon sites.

-No accreditation fee.
+No accreditation application or processing fee.
 Initial site visit expenses explained.

 Charter & Operating Agreement